 Parents: Laurence Fogarty (a Greengrocer) & Mary Agnes (Originally Cooney).

 Siblings: Laurence, Abigail Mary, Hannah, Kathleen Josephine, William Peter and Gerard.

-Military Service: After the War of Independence was a 2nd Lieutenant in National Army during Civil War.
+Military Service: After the War of Independence he was a 2nd Lieutenant in National Army during Civil War.
 Later a Captain with the Air Service at Baldonnel during the time Charlie Dalton was Adjutant.

 Ned was one of the first to qualify to fly the Avro 504K biplane, about October 1922.
 The Air Service had six of them.

-Fogarty with the founders of the Aer Chor including Maj.
+Fogarty served with the founders of the Aer Chor including Maj.
 Gen. William J. ‘Joe’ McSweeney and Col. James Fitzmaurice, famed for the first east-west transatlantic flight on the Bremen, a Junkers W33, from Baldonnel to Greenly Island, Labrador, Canada in 1928.

 Descendants/Relatives: No names known.